- Specialist money transfer companies, direct bank transfers and bank drafts are the key options for sending large amounts overseas.

 - Check the processing time.
-How long does it take for you to get a bank draft processed from the time you apply for one?
+How long does it take to get a bank draft processed from the time you apply for one?

 - Application options may be cumbersome.
-Some banks may want you to visit in person or make a written application.
+For example, some banks may want you to visit in person or make a written application.

 Money transfer services

-Money transfer services are alternatives to bank-led options when you want to send large sums of money overseas.
+Money transfer services are alternatives to bank-led options when sending large sums overseas.

-Depending on the money transfer service or platform you use, you can do it in person, over the counter, online, using mobile apps or by phone.
+Depending on the money transfer service or platform, you can do it in person, over the counter, online, using mobile apps or by phone.

 The money transfer process when using transfer services

-First you will need to pay the Australian dollar equivalent and the relevant fees to the transfer service of your choice.
-It is possible to make this payment by cash, using a bank transfer within Australia, or using your credit card, debit card or prepaid card.
+First, you will need to pay the Australian dollar equivalent and the relevant fees to the transfer service of your choice.
+It is possible to make this payment by cash, using a bank transfer within Australia, or to use your credit card, debit card or prepaid card.

-Increasingly, more people are turning to money transfer services when they need to send money overseas due to the advantages they have over traditional banks.
+Increasingly, more people are turning to money transfer services when sending money overseas due to their advantages over traditional banks.
 This is mainly because they specialise in money transfers.
 As a result they:

 - Are cheaper.
 They offer mid-market rates and a lower fee structure

-- Are quicker to send money, because they operate online
+- They are quick to send money because they operate online

 - Are easier to use